adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter2/bestpractices.md

 3. If you need multiple social identity providers, **Auth0** is an excellent choice.
 4. If you need usernames and password, use **Azure Active Directory B2C**.

 Storing usernames and passwords in your own database is a bad idea and should be avoided.
+Avoid using Microsoft Account and Twitter authentication providers.
+Their implementation has limitations that will be a concern if you ever try to share an authentication provider between two different backends or apps.

 ### Use the client SDK provided by the Identity Provider